cyberphone/doc/payments/review-secure-payment-confirmation.md

 By integrating the payment handler in the browser, SPC could do the things that ordinary (transiently downloaded and untrusted), web code cannot like offering a "Trusted UI", and not being hampered by the Same Origin Policy (SOP).
-The latter is crucial for payments since a single payment resource (e.g. payment card) needs to be usable with any number of merchants.
+The latter is crucial for payments since a payment resource (e.g. payment card) needs to be usable with any number of merchants.
 Not having to install or download anything is of course also a great asset.